mdn/stumptown-content/content/javascript/reference/classes/bigint/instance_methods/tolocalestring/toLocaleString.md

 ### Return value

-A string with a language-sensitive representation of the given BigInt.
+A string with a language-sensitive representation of the given `BigInt`.

 ## Performance